Weronisieq/weronisieq.github.io/README.md

 # MyFirstWebsite
-It's my first project made with HTML and CSS.
-I copies the jQuery/JS code from the net just to make the shop "work".
-The code isn't good but it shows my basic understanding of HTML and CSS fundamentals.
 Learning outcomes:
 [LO1] understand the strengths and weaknesses of current web specifications and standards over previous version iterations.